dpman125/chicken_demon/ReadMe.txt

 Hello This is a test.

-Pretend I am mr bean.
+Pretend I am mr bean W goggles.